THE

 Dr. Richard Alpert

-But when their god-sized chemical collides with their god-sized egos, power struggles erupt.
-Trust erodes.
-Betrayals run deep.
+But when their god-sized chemical collides with their god-sized egos, the revolution turns on itself.

-And just like that, my father—the architect of it all—is erased.
-Eliminated.
-His name, his vision, his legacy—disappeared.
-Not even a footnote.
+And just like that, my father—the wild-eyed visionary set the entire revolution in motion—is all but erased from history.
+His name, his vision, his legacy—forgotten.
+Disappeared.
+Barely even a footnote.

-A psychedelic thriller, The Divine Rascal was born out of my obsession to find out who my father really was and why he was erased from history.
+A psychedelic thriller, The Divine Rascal is a result of my obsession to uncover the truth of who my father really was—and why he was erased from his own story.
+But it’s not just about finding the truth.
+It’s about what happens when the truth finds you.

 IP: